GeekDoc/Plex-Poster-Display/README.md

 3. Import the flow.
 * In Node-Red, select "Import", then "clipboard" from the menu at the top, right
 * Click "select a file to import" and choose "PlexPosterFlow.json"
+* Click in the window to anchor the imported flow
 4. Edit the flow to match your build.
 (See flow discussion below.)

 ### Flow Discussion